youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

     ```,
   )

-For a more pronounced trial, I’ve generated 500 synthetic pages (long-form blog
+For a more pronounced trial, I've generated 500 synthetic pages (long-form blog
 posts) and then benchmarked it again.
 1. Before, building 500 synthetic pages (average total time elapsed, ~65 seconds)
   #cmarker.render(